 The Sheraton Grand Hotel and Spa overlooks Edinburgh Castle in the financial district, next to the business and entertainment area of the West End and a 5-minute walk from Princes...

-Located just a 1-minute walk from Princes Street, Waldorf Astoria Edinburgh – The luxury Caledonian hotel features a modern leisure club and unimpeded views of Edinburgh Castle.
-The bars, restaurants...
+Located just a 1-minute walk from Princes Street in Edinburgh, Waldorf Astoria Edinburgh – The Caledonian luxury hotel features a modern leisure club and unimpeded views of Edinburgh Castle.
+The...